godderis/Paleoclim-CNRS.github.io/_pages/team_home.md

 excerpt: >
   Please feel free to checkout our team of motivated Researchers, Post Doc's, PhD Student's and Engineers
 ---

+<h2>Maybe add an about statement here like global goals and such???</h2>

 <div itemscope itemtype="https://schema.org/Person">
 {% for member in site.team %}
   {% assign author = site.data.authors[member.author] %}